 A key difference with Pinterest compared with other social media is that you can still get results from your pins with no followers.
 If you find the right search terms, it doesn’t matter in the same way that it does with the others.

 How to create a business account

 If you are new to Pinterest, you can go straight ahead and create a business account.
-If you already have an account, you simply click on the drop down arrow in the tip right had corner or your page and click ‘add a free business account’.
+If you already have an account, you simply click on the drop-down arrow in the top right-hand corner of your page and click ‘add a free business account’.

 Add your language and location and choose a business type.
 When completing your profile, ensure that you include keywords that represent your content in the ‘about’ section and either use a photo of you looking approachable or an image that represents your brand.

 You can connect YoutTube, Instagram, and Etsy accounts if you have them as well as being able to track any associated analytics.